Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/domain-federated-domain-but-user-user-contoso-com-not-known-office-365.md

 The Microsoft Remote Connectivity Analyzer tool queries the Authentication Platform in the cloud to perform a realm discovery.
 Occasionally, the realm discovery process runs but still displays a warning message.

 Realm discovery runs to generate the identity provider for the user.
 After the domain name passes the realm discovery check, another process runs to determine whether the user has an account in the Microsoft Office 365 environment.
-This additional check doesn't cause the test to fail, but it can generate an error that triggers a warning message.
+This extra check doesn't cause the test to fail, but it can generate an error that triggers a warning message.

 The Remote Connectivity Analyzer displays the following warning message if the domain was federated but the user account wasn't enabled in the Office 365 environment: